alexmaco/rust-workshop/DAY_1.md

 #### Exercise 6 (time)

-- define an enum for various time units (seconds, minutes, hours etc), each containing an integer value
+- define an enum **Time** for various time units (seconds, minutes, hours etc), each containing an integer value
-- write a function that receives a time value and computes the number of seconds corresponding to it
+- write a function that receives a **Time** value and computes the number of seconds corresponding to it

-### Modules

 ### Collections